Update on Gifted Education Bills

 There are no laws, requirements, recommendations, support, or funding for gifted education from the state.

-It is no wonder that less than 5% of our school districts have programs for gifted and talented students and many of those are struggling to provide those students with an education that is commensurate with their abilities.
+It is no wonder that less than 3% of our schools have programs for gifted and talented students and many of those are struggling to provide those students with an education that is commensurate with their abilities.

 Therefore, MAGE has a very active advocacy committee.